 Clone detection is a technique to find duplicate code to decrease code size and facilitate maintenance.
-Existing clone detection techniques include String-based [23], Tree-based [24], [25], Token-based [26], [7], [27] and PDG-based [28], [29], [30].
-Sæbjørnsen et al. [31] proposed a tree-based clone detection in binary code.
+Existing clone detection techniques include String-based [30], Tree-based [31], [32], Token-based [33], [7], [34] and PDG-based [35], [36], [37].
+Sæbjørnsen et al. [38] proposed a tree-based clone detection in binary code.
+Their approach first extracted a set of features from so-called "code regions" and represented them with a feature vector, then applied locality-sensitive hashing to locate the nearest neighbor vectors.
+BinClone [39] improved Sæbjørnsen et al.'s approach by improved inexact clone detection and flexible normalization procedure.
 Since most clone detection techniques do not take code obfuscation into consideration, when being applied to detect software plagiarism, they can be easily evaded by attackers.